mateuszjurewicz/notes_public/notes/English Vocabulary.md

 the built up of calcified minerals around teeth, also known as `tartar` or, strangely, `calculus`.
 - `poindexter`
 a highly intelligent, bookish person but often socially inept.
 It's `poin` not point.
 From a 60s animated show Felix the Cat.
+- `protégé`
+a student and _mentee_, someone under protection and tutelage of sb established.
 - `pugnacious`
 eager or quick to argue, quarrel or fight.
 Connect with `pugilist` (a boxer).
 - `recuse sb / oneself`